As Cambodia’s mobile sector resumes growth, reported fixed line numbers drop sharply

 - Of significance for the broadband market has been the rapid expansion of mobile broadband access, with one million subscribers being reported by March 2013;

-- The ITU was reporting around 700,000 internet users (5% user penetration) by end-2012 (this figure seemed low, however, given the reported one million mobile broadband subscribers);
+- The ITU was reporting around 900,000 internet users (6% user penetration) by end-2013 (this figure seemed low, however, given the reported one million mobile broadband subscribers);

-- In an important move, the government officially launched the Telecommunications Regulator of Cambodia (TRC) in September 2012;
+- In an important move, the government had officially launched the Telecommunications Regulator of Cambodia (TRC) in 2012;

 - Vimpelcom announced the sale of its entire stake in Sotelco in April 2013, Beeline Cambodia being duly transferred to the local partner;

-- A draft National Broadband Policy had been prepared by the MPTC and as of May 2013 it was awaiting government approval.
+- A draft National Broadband Policy had been prepared by the MPTC.

 |Total No. of subscribers|